USH3R/ADSOACRem-AI/README.md

 4. Quick Start Command
 This command is only for use inside a Terminal (like the one in Codespaces, terminal, or on your local machine).
     Verify Your Location: Ensure your terminal is currently pointed at the project directory;
-    You should see ADSOACRem-AI in your command prompt.
+    You should see Hackathon-Project-ADSOACRem-AI in your command prompt.
     If you have already performed the setup in steps 1, 2, or 3 and just need to restart the application, type:
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;bash demo.sh